Deep-sea mining: beyond the headlines

 And I cannot emphasise this enough: we are doing the research because we do not yet know the answer to the question (not to find a particular answer).

-If we already knew that deep-sea mining would be catastrophic, for example risking extinctions of species or disrupting the global carbon cycle in the deep ocean, we would be making that very clear to politicians and policymakers.
+If we already knew that all types of deep-sea mining would be catastrophic, for example risking extinctions of species or disrupting the global carbon cycle in the deep ocean, we would be making that very clear to politicians and policymakers.

-It's possible that the answer to our research question could turn out to be that deep-sea mining poses a risk of species extinctions - in which case we could rule it out as an option to help provide the metals needed for the green transition.
+It's possible that the answer to our research question could turn out to be that all types of deep-sea mining pose a risk of species extinctions - in which case we could rule it out as an option to help provide the metals needed for the green transition.

-But it's also possible that our research could find that the impacts of deep-sea mining might be similar to mining in the Atacama desert (we can't rule out that possibility, because we haven't completed the research) - in that case, deep-sea mining might end being considered as an option.
+But it's also possible that our research could find that the impacts of some types of deep-sea mining might be similar to mining in the Atacama desert (we can't rule out that possibility, because we haven't completed the research) - in that case, those types of deep-sea mining might end up being considered as an option.

 Note that neither of those are answers to the question "should we mine the deep sea?".
 They are answers to the question "what are the impacts of deep-sea mining likely to be?".
 Our research will answer that question, which will then need to be compared with the impacts of other forms of mining.